Saturday, April 14, 2018

 Disheartened, Yayati said, ‘Give it to me; I will throw it in the river.’
 He threw the gemstone into the river and left with his Minister.

-As soon as the king left, the saint ran to the river and jumped into the river.
+As soon as the king left, the saint ran to the river and jumped.
 He started looking for a gemstone, but he couldn’t find it.

-Disappointed, he came out of the river and saw Yayati and Minister standing in front of him.
-Yayati told him that the gemstone was fake; he only wanted to test him.
+Disappointed, he came out of the river and saw Yayati and the Minister standing before him.
+Yayati told him the gemstone was fake; he only wanted to test him.

-He ordered Minister Suryasen to take the saint along with them to punish him.
+He ordered Minister Suryasen to take the saint with them to punish him.

 Happy Reading!